-Wilkinson, Matthew L. N. (2016) 'Factoring-in faith fairly: a contribution from critical realism to the authentic framing of Muslims-in-education'.
-In: Haywood, Chris and Mac an Ghaill, Mairtin, (eds.), Education, Neo-liberalism and Muslim Students: Schooling a ‘Suspect Community.
-London: Palgrave Macmillan.
-[Forthcoming]
+Wilkinson, Matthew L. N. (2017) 'Factoring-in faith fairly: a contribution from critical realism to the authentic framing of Muslims-in-education'.
+In: Haywood, Chris and Mac an Ghaill, Mairtin, (eds.), Muslim Students, Education and Neoliberalism Schooling a 'Suspect Community.
+London: Palgrave Macmillan, pp 67-84.

 Wilkinson, Matthew and Sokolow, Moshe (2015) 'Reclaiming the Common Sacred Ground: the past, present and future of comparative Jewish-Muslim Education'.
 In: Meri, J., (ed.), The Routledge Handbook of Muslim-Jewish Relations.
 Abingdon: Routledge.